Oil Gains After Stockpiles Show Larger-Than-Expected Drop

 The U.S. Energy Information Administration reported that U.S. oil stockpiles fell by 7.2 million barrels last week -- well above the 2.6 million barrel drop that analysts surveyed by The Wall Street Journal had predicted.

+Oil prices have gone up more than 6% over the last three days as investors have started to come around to the idea that efforts by the Organization of the Petroleum Exporting Countries and other major exporters may actually be paying off.

-Still, the decline fell short of the 10.2 million barrel draw that the American Petroleum Institute reported Tuesday, and oil's gains were slippery: U.S. crude futures rose as high as $48.87 before pulling back.
-U.S. crude for September delivery recently traded up 65 cents, or 1.36%, to $48.54 a barrel on the New York Mercantile Exchange.
+On Wednesday, U.S. crude for September delivery rose 86 cents, or 1.8%, to $48.75 a barrel on the New York Mercantile Exchange.
 Brent, the global benchmark, rose 60 cents, or 1.2%, to $50.80 a barrel on ICE Futures Europe.

-Oil prices are on track to settle at a two month high as investors are starting to come around to the idea that efforts by the Organization of the Petroleum Exporting Countries and other major exporters may actually be paying off.
+Both benchmarks settled at their highest levels since May 30.

 Continue Reading Below